gantry/docs/pages/01.gantry5/02.configure/04.layout-manager/docs.md

 | Class      | Enables you to add a CSS class for the Section.     |
 | Attributes | Enables you to add HTML attributes for the Section. |

-The **Section** settings give you the ability to change the way a particular section renders and behaves on the frontend.
+The **Section** settings give you the ability to change the way a particular section renders and behaves on the front end.
 By adding a **custom CSS class**, or **HTML attributes**, you can do things like change the way the section looks and add properties such as JS and other extras that aren't included in the base theme.

 ### Grids